 Her work at Pavillon includes working across all therapeutic programs towards initial assessment, diagnosis, and treatment planning for all patients, as well as consulting to the multi-disciplinary treatment teams.
 She also conducts psychological testing, provides group lectures, and conducts individual and group therapy.

-Nicole serves as Pavillon’s Director of Treatment Services.
-Her duties include managing both Primary and Extended Care treatment programs, providing clinical supervision and assisting with the professional assessment team.
-Prior to joining Pavillon, Nicole had nine years of experience in outpatient services and private practice, in both primary mental health and primary substance use disorders.
+Nicole is Director of Community Clinical Services.
+Prior to her current role she managed both Primary and Extended Care treatment programs.
+Her current duties include provision of clinical supervision and assisting in direction of the evaluation and treatment of professionals within Pavillon’s outpatient services.
+Before joining Pavillon, Nicole had nine years of experience in outpatient services and private practice, in both primary mental health and primary substance use disorders.
 She has served a variety of populations that include military families, adults and children/adolescents.
 Nicole received her bachelor’s degree in Sociology and Master of Arts degree in Counseling.
 She is a Licensed Clinical Mental Health Counselor Supervisor, Certified Clinical Supervisor and a Licensed Certified Addictions Specialist.
 She specializes in working with adults who are dealing with addiction, anxiety, codependency, relationship issues, and other life stressors.
 Nicole has specific training in Eye Movement Desensitization and Reprocessing (EMDR) and Gestalt Therapy.

 Rhett serves as Manager of Pavillon’s Young Men’s Program in Mill Spring, NC.
 He began his career in the recovery field working as a Recovery Coach while completing his Master of Arts degree in Clinical Mental Health Counseling.
 Upon completion of his studies at Gardner Webb University, Rhett has taken his personal experiences and passion for working with young adults into the continued development of the Young Men’s Program.
 Rhett believes the power of community will help people achieve their personal goals.
 He embodies Pavillon’s commitment to individualized care by providing young men with a personalized experience that allows them to grow and affords them the opportunity to flourish in recovery.